-After cannabis, the most popular illegal drug in the UK – which has the highest rates of drug consumption in Europe and one of the highest in the world – is cocaine, a highly psychologically addictive stimulant of the central nervous system (CNS) derived from the coca plant.
+Cocaine is the second most popular illegal substance in the UK.
+A highly psychologically addictive stimulant of the central nervous system (CNS) derived from the coca plant.

 The name “ecstasy” is usually applied to the drug when in tablet form; MDMA is also available in brown-pink crystal form which is usually swallowed though can be snorted.
 Ecstasy is extremely common at raves and festivals, and in clubs, thanks to its energising effects which provoke users to dance, often for long periods.